ooni/probe-cli/Readme.md

 ## Build instructions

-Be sure you have the golang version mentioned inside the [GOVERSION](GOVERSION) file and a C compiler (Mingw-w64 for Windows).
+Be sure you have:

+1. the golang version mentioned inside the [GOVERSION](GOVERSION) file;

+2. a C compiler (Mingw-w64 for Windows).

 ### ooniprobe